Imaging: 10 hours in the oven at night and then awaken to the aroma of the fresh rye bread!

 Making the Rye Bread

 Before you start you need two pans of about 20 cm long by 14 cm wide and 4.5 cm high to put the loaves in when they go into the oven.
-We used (disposable) aluminum pans I bought at the windmill where I also buy my flour, they are also used to make sugar loaves.
+We use (disposable) aluminum pans, the same ones that are used to make sugar loaves.
 These pans have different measurements (21x10x6) but almost the same volume, so they work great too, the loaves are just a bit smaller and higher than the pans originally used for this type of recipe.
 Just aim for a volume of about 1260cm³ / 76.89 in³.

 Before their night in the oven the loaves get coated in wheat germ…more fibres please